Actor James Van Der Beek criticizes DNC for not allowing Biden debate

 “If there’s no debate, there’s no democracy,” the actor added in Wednesday’s video.
 “No primary, no legitimate president.”

-A recent CNN poll showed Biden with 60% support among Democratic voters, compared to Kennedy’s 20 percent and Williamson’s 8%.
+A recent CNN poll showed Biden with 60% support among Democratic voters, compared to Kennedy’s 20% and Williamson’s 8%.